glouw/openempire/README.md

     ./openempires --server

 Second, start the client.
-Point the path flag to the Age of Empires 2 data installation folder on Steam.
+Point the path flag to the installation's data folder.

-    ./openempires --path "/home/gl/.steam/steam/steamapps/common/Age2HD/Directory/data/"
+    ./openempires --path "/path/to/data/folder"

-If on Linux, install Age 2 using Steam Proton.

 ## Current Development Progress